 - Stroke and heart attack

-The goal of therapy is to stop the seizures, reduce any drug side effects, stop seizures from coming back, and help you readjust to your home life and work after a seizure.
+The goal of therapy is to stop seizures, reduce any drug side effects, prevent seizures from coming back, and help you readjust to your home life and work after a seizure.

-Your health care provider will probably prescribe medication to help control your seizures.
-About 30 - 70% of people who have one seizure will have a second seizure within 1 year.
+Your doctor will probably prescribe medication to help control your seizures.
+About 30% to 70% of people who have one seizure will have a second seizure within 1 year.
 You may need to try several medications or combinations before you find one that works for you.
-There are a number of drugs available to help treat seizures, including anticonvulsants (anti-seizure drugs) and sedatives.
+There are a number of drugs available to help treat seizures, including anticonvulsants (antiseizure drugs) and sedatives.

 If medications do not work, ask your doctor about a procedure called vagus nerve stimulation.